×

 We asked people living in Bonn to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Bonn, you should pack a variety of clothing to accommodate for the city's temperate seasonal climate.
 This includes warm clothing for the winter months, such as sweaters, scarves, hats, gloves, and a heavy coat, as well as lighter clothing for the summer, such as t-shirts, shorts, and sandals.
 You should also pack a good pair of walking shoes, as Bonn is a walkable city with many pedestrian-friendly areas.
 Rain gear, including a waterproof jacket and umbrella, is also recommended due to the city's frequent rainfall.
 If you plan on working or studying, bring appropriate attire such as business suits or academic materials.
 Don't forget to pack your personal items, such as toiletries, medications, and any necessary medical equipment.
 You should also bring your important documents, including your passport, visa, driver's license, and any other identification.
 If you have a favorite electronic device, such as a laptop or tablet, remember to bring an adapter for Germany's electrical outlets.
 Lastly, consider packing a few items to remind you of home, such as photos or small keepsakes.
-These can help you feel more comfortable and settled in your new environment," explained one expat living in Bonn, Germany.
+These can help you feel more comfortable and settled in your new environment," replied a member in Bonn.

 AGS Worldwide MoversAGS Worldwide Movers